aesmail/kaffy/README.md

 - `text` widgets.
 Suitable for display relatively long textual information.
 Candidates: a short review, a specific message for the admin, etc.
 - `tidbit` widgets.
 Suitable for tiny bits of information (one word, or one number).
 Cadidates: total sales, a specific date, system status ("Healthy", "Down"), etc.
 - `progress` widgets.
 Suitable for measuring progres in terms of percentages.
 Candidates: task progress, survey results, memory usage, etc.
 - `chart` widgets.
 Suitable for displaying chart data with X and Y values.
-Candidates: any measure number over a period of time.
+Candidates: any measurable number over a period of time (e.g. sales, visits, etc).

 Widgets have shared options: